jesgomez/Snakemake-CNAG/README.md

 }

 ```
-If one of the rules uses wildcards, you can specify different name per wildcard (eg. using the wildcard file):
+If one of the rules uses wildcards, you can specify a different jobname per wildcard (eg. using the wildcard "file"):

 ```json
 {